jpuritz/BIO_594_2019/Exercises/Week05/Maggie/RAD-REF-Maggie.md

 dDocent assembled 1235 contigs!
 Which makes sense because I used the same cut off values as above
 ![tenth image](/Exercises/Week05/Maggie/images/image10.png)

-Also gave an error about mapping, but that is ok because I didn't actually need to map things.
+It also gave an error about mapping, but that is ok because I didn't actually need to map things.

 With both of these references, the number of loci is
 ### 1235